mdesjardins/react-a11y-select/README.md

 * `labelledBy` - the ARIA labelledBy attribute for the compoent.
 Set to the ID of a `<label>` DOM element which briefly describes the form field to screen readers.
 * `placeholderText` - what appears in the dropdown before a value is selected.
 Defaults to "Please choose..."
 * `indicator` - Unicode character that is used for the arrow indicator in the component.
 Defaults to `&#x25be` which is rendered as &#x25be;
+* `onChange` - a handler that is called when the select box value changes.
+Passed the value that was selected.

 ## This is very much a work-in-progress
 This hasn't been released onto NPM yet as there's still a lot more to do.
 It needs more tests, more features, more everything.
 Even when it's finished, it will probably be most valuable as a "demonstration" component to serve as inspiration for your own work.
 The props and API are subject to change.
 Here's a list of my TODOs: